ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 - `getItem(key) => any | Promise<any> | void`

-  This function will receive the key, i.e. the key of the model property item being rehydrated, and should return the associated data from the persistence if it exists.
-It can alternatively return a `Promise` that resolves the data, or `undefined` if no persisted data was found.
+  This function will receive the cache key and should return the associated state from the persistence if it exists.
+It can alternatively return a `Promise` that resolves the state, or `undefined` if no persisted state was found.

 - `setItem(key, data) => void | Promise<void>`

-  This function will receive the key, i.e. the key of the model data being persisted, as well as the associated data value.
+  This function will receive the cache key as well as the state to persist.
 It should then store the respective data.
-It can alternatively return a `Promise` which indicates when the item has been successfully persisted.
+It can optionally return a `Promise` to indicate when the state has been successfully persisted.

 - `removeItem(key) => void | Promise<void>`

-  This function will receive the key, i.e. the key of the model item that exists in the persistence, and should remove any data that is currently being stored within the persistence.
-It can alternatively return a `Promise` which indicates when the item has been successfully removed from the persistence.
+  This function will receive the cache key and should remove any persisted state that is associated with it.
+It can optionally return a `Promise` to indicate when the persisted state has been successfully removed.

-Once defined you can reference your custom storage engine within the configuration for your `persist` instance.
+Once defined you can provide your custom storage engine to the configuration for your `persist` instance.

 ```javascript
 import myCustomStorageEngine from './my-custom-storage-engine';